GaelVaroquaux/website/content/programming/sklearn_inria_community_manager.rst

     passionate about developing open-source communities for data science?
     This job is a unique opportunity.

-    The mandate will be on the one hand to develop the wider community behind scikit-learn, on the other hand to foster the foundation's partnerships, as this is our funding.
+    On the one hand, the mandate will be to develop the wider community behind scikit-learn; on the other hand to foster the foundation's partnerships, as this is our funding.

 Context: Scikit-learn @ Inria foundation